 There was a procedure that was done a while back, which is a surgical treatment where follicles are implanted to the are where there is no hair.
-This could mean that for men in particular, you would take small pieces of skin from the back of your head, and bring it up to the front and implant it to the male pattern baldness areas.
+This could mean that for men in particular, you would take small pieces of skin from the back of your head, and bring it up to the front and implant it to the male pattern baldness areas (see chart for Norwood scale).
 These would be the forehead and the templar region.

 FUE – Best hair transplant for men?

 Today hair replacement techniques have developed quite a lot, and these days you can go in to a treatment which is called FUE (Follicular Unit Extraction).
 It simply means that we can actually pick up single follicles and plant them where we want.
 This makes a much better looking hair line, and it looks completely natural.
 And the best thing about them is that the hair that is going to grow, is permanent.

 The thing is that if you are going bald because of your genetic code – this means that the male pattern baldness which is usually caused by male hormones, is causing your follicles to die – you are going to have to start using medication that will prevent the newly implanted follicles to dying as well.

 Male baldness is a large problem today, and for that reason alone you should try to concentrate living a healhy life with a diet that prevents your hair from falling.